Background pattern

 Ibuprofen/Pseudoephedrine Hydrochloride

-• You should consult a doctor if your condition worsens or does not improve after 5 days of treatment.
+• You should consult a doctor if it worsens or does not improve after 5 days of treatment.

 1. What is Pharmafren and what is it used for

-Pharmafren contains two active ingredients: ibuprofen and pseudoephedrine.
+Pharmafren contains two active substances: ibuprofen and pseudoephedrine.

-Pharmafren is indicated for the symptomatic relief of nasal congestion with headache and/or fever in adults and adolescents aged 15 years and older who suffer from common cold.
+Pharmafren is indicated for the symptomatic relief of nasal congestion with headache and/or fever in adults and adolescents from 15 years of age who suffer from the common cold.

 You should only take this combination if you have nasal congestion with pain or fever.
 If you only have one of these symptoms, you should consult your doctor or pharmacist about the use of ibuprofen or pseudoephedrine alone.